kd0s/PracticalPy/README.md

 # PracticalPy
-A collection of simple &amp; practical Python programs I worked within past.
+A collection of simple &amp; practical Python programs I worked within the past.